ejsnews/manifeste-souverainete-technologique/media/tribune_usine_nouvelle_EN.md

 This technology is known as "cascaded decentralized biomass thermolysis."
 It was developed by Haffner Energy, a publicly traded French SME founded a decade ago by engineers who secured global patents for their work.

-Six months ago, the founders held 50% of the company's equity.
-Today, they hold 11%.
+Its founders held 41% of the capital in mid-2025.
+By March 2026, they held only 11%.

 ---